 - 1. Call and preside over regular, special, and election meetings. - 2.
-Notify all member parishes & officers, when possible, at least two (2) weeks in advance of any changes in laws, rules, or regulations. - 3.
+Notify by mail all member parishes and officers, when possible, at least two (2) weeks earlier of the day of change of all changes in laws, rules and regulations. - 3.
 Present awards and certification of championship team and players. - 4.
 Review and certify with the commissioner all athletes in accordance with the rules and regulations adopted by the board. - 5.
 Appoint committee chairpersons, with approval of the Executive Officers. - 6.
 Chair the protest and hardship committee. - 7.
 Attend meetings pertaining to Diocese of Santa Rosa C.Y.O. - 8.
 The President shall be compensated by an amount set by majority of the board.